thetealdeal/dotnet-api-template/README.md

   * This simple API is created using ``dotnet new webapi``
 * Dockerize it
 * CI/CD pipeline (GitHub Actions) to build image and upload to Docker Hub
+  * Workflow created using GitHub Action's default template for creating a Docker container, then expanded

 ## Prerequisites